keeps/commons-ip/README.md

 sip.setAncestors(Arrays.asList("b6f24059-8973-4582-932d-eb0b2cb48f28"));

 // 1.8) add an agent (SIP level)
-IPAgent agent = new IPAgent("Agent Name", "OTHER", "OTHER ROLE", CreatorType.INDIVIDUAL, "OTHER TYPE");
+IPAgent agent = new IPAgent("Agent Name", "OTHER", "OTHER ROLE", CreatorType.INDIVIDUAL, "OTHER TYPE", "",
+   IPAgentNoteTypeEnum.SOFTWARE_VERSION);
 sip.addAgent(agent);

 // 1.9) add a representation (status will be set to the default value, i.e.,